Port of Long Beach: Early history (1911–1960s)

 The San Pedro Breakwater was started in 1899 and over time was expanded to protect the current site of the Port of Long Beach.
 The Port of Long Beach was founded on 800 acre of mudflats on June 24, 1911, at the mouth of the Los Angeles River.
 In 1917, the first Board of Harbor Commissioners was formed to supervise harbor operations.
 Due to the booming economy, Long Beach voters approved a $5 million bond to improve the inner and outer harbor in 1924.

 The old Municipal Pier was rebuilt into the Municipal Wharf in 1925.
 In 1925 construction started on Pier A and Pier B, with opening of Pier A in 1930.

 By 1926 more than one million tons of cargo were handled, and additional piers were constructed to accommodate the growing business.

 In 1921, oil was discovered at the Long Beach Oil Field on and around Signal Hill.
 In 1932, the fourth-largest oil field in the United States, Wilmington Oil Field, was discovered; much of this field was underneath Long Beach and the harbor area itself.
 The hundreds of oil wells from Wilmington Oil Field provided oil revenues to the City and Port of Long Beach.
 The first offshore oil well in the harbor was brought online in 1937, shortly after the discovery that the oil field far extended into the harbor.
 In the mid-1930s, the port was expanded, largely due to the need to transport oil to foreign markets, as the immense output of oil from the Los Angeles Basin caused a glut in US markets.

 The extraction of hundreds of millions of barrels of oil caused concern for subsidence, as the overlying land collapsed into the empty space over time.
 Engineers and geologists were promptly assigned to the problem, building dikes for flood control at high tide.

-On July 3, 1930 the Federal River and Harbor Act authorizes expanding the San Pedro Bay breakwater by 3.5-mile completed in 1949.
+On July 3, 1930 the federal River and Harbor Act authorizes expanding the San Pedro Bay breakwater by 3.5 mi completed in 1949.

 In 1930 Procter & Gamble opened a manufacturing plant on the peninsula now known as Pier C. The plant closed in 1988.

 Long Beach became a home port for the United States Navy's Pacific Fleet in 1932.
-In 1940 the navy purchased 105 acres on Terminal Island built the Long Beach Naval Shipyard there.
+In 1940 the navy purchased 105 acre on Terminal Island built the Long Beach Naval Shipyard there.